The Best Cozy Fall Home Decor Ideas

 I love simple seasonal touches and just a subtle nod to fall.

-The neutral color palette gives me great options as we switch from fall and Thanksgiving into Christmas
+Having white slipcovered furniture gives me a neutral color palette that allows me to have great options as we switch from Fall and Thanksgiving into Christmas.

 My Dining Room

-On my dining room table, I once again added some natural materials in earthy colors to a wooden tray along with some white pumpkins, more figs, fall plates, a vintage pot with vintage cutlery, and some natural beeswax candles from Cape Candles to provide a fall focal point on the dining table.
-You can use my discount code.
-LivingLarge5 for a 5% discount from Cape Candles
+On my dining room table, I added some natural materials in earthy colors to a wooden tray along with some white pumpkins, more figs, fall plates, a vintage pot with vintage cutlery, and some natural beeswax candles to provide a fall focal point on the dining table.

-The open shelves in my dining room mimic my living room bookshelves will lots of white ironstone and not a lot of seasonal decorations.
+The open shelves in my dining room are filled with white ironstone and just a sprinkling of seasonal decor

 The beauty of neutral and white is that they will easily carry me through the holiday seasons.
 I can easily switch a few things here and there as the seasons change.